acenet-arc/ACENET_Summer_School_2023/index.md

 humantime: "9:30AM - 11:30AM, 1:00PM - 3:00PM ADT (UTC-3)"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
 startdate: 2023-05-16      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2023-06-13        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Ross Dickson, Chris Geroux, Gurpreet Matharoo, Serguei Vassiliev"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["Ross Dickson, Chris Geroux, Gurpreet Matharoo, Serguei Vassiliev, Oliver Stueker"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
 helper: ["(instructors)"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 contact: ["ross.dickson@ace-net.ca"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 etherpad:    # optional: URL for the workshop Etherpad if there is one